project-gemmi/gemmi/docs/utils.rst

 * Similarly to eTLS, the LCBM method has eLCBM variant that adds "end effects" -- special treatment of the termini.

-* Finally, these methods could be applied ignoring the symmetry mates in the crystal.
-Halle did the calculations on both the crystal and only the asymmetric unit, with the former giving better results.
+* Finally, these methods may or may not consider the symmetry mates in the crystal.
+Halle checked that including symmetric images improves the prediction.
-  Weiss (ACN) and Li and Bruschweiler (LCBM) are also taking into account intermolecular contacts, I think other papers don't.
+  Weiss (ACN) and Li and Bruschweiler (LCBM) are also taking symmetry into account.
+But I think other papers don't.

 Metrics for comparison
 ----------------------